mitodl/mitx-grading-library/docs/renderer.md

 <textline math="1"/>
 ```

 The `formulaequationinput` tag uses server-side parsing and rendering to display the preview to the student.
 By and large, the preview from `formulaequationinput` is better than that of `textline`, as it treats functions correctly, and displays a number of LaTeX symbols natively.
-The downsides to `formulaequationinput` are that it doesn't recognize vectors such as `vecx` or `hatx`, the factorial function just applies as `fact(x)`, and because the processing is done server-side, we are unable to enhance the display at all.
+The downsides to `formulaequationinput` are that it doesn't recognize vectors such as `vecx` or `hatx`, the factorial and conjugation functions just apply as `fact(x)` and `conj(x)`, and because the processing is done server-side, we are unable to enhance the display at all.

 The `textline` tag treats the student input as AsciiMath for the purpose of generating a preview, using MathJax to render it.
 While the preview does a reasonably good job, there are many situations where it falls down, even for standard edX functions (for example, try typing in `1/arctanh(x)` in textline box!).
 Because this is done client-side through javascript, it's possible to supplement the AsciiMath definitions to handle new situations.
 We have constructed a series of renderer definitions to supplement the standard AsciiMath definitions in order to provide better previews.